DevOps Tools Engineer

 • Understand and identify metrics and indicators to monitor and measure the logical functionality of a service

-• Understand the architecture of Prometheus, including Exporters, Pushgateway, Alertmanager and Grafana
+• Understand the concepts of Prometheus, including Exporters, Pushgateway, Alertmanager and Grafana

 • Monitor containers and microservices using Prometheus